 Depending on your niche…

 you can promote a variety of products for the different “pain points” of your audience.For example, if your website is about a specific breed of dog, you can offer products like training guides for puppies, tricks for grown dogs or caring for senior dogs.

 It is a good idea to try out some of the products that you promote, and then write up a good or bad review of the product, being honest and explaining how you used the product and the results that you got.
 These reviews are helpful to other consumers who are researching these products and can help to bring more traffic to your website if they are shared by happy readers.

 The other great thing about affiliate marketing is that even if products come and go, there are millions of other new products being created that will take their place.
 Win-win!

 Related Post: Earn Money Writing Reviews!

-Are you interested in which WordPress plugins can help you monetize your blog?
+which WordPress plugins can help you monetize your blog?

 My friend Ben who blogs at Breaking The One Percent has an excellent article that can help you with this.

 Ben will provide you with 10 plugins that can help, some you have probably heard of and others you may not have thought of.
 Check out the post “10 Best WordPress Plugins You Need To Monetize a Blog”